-Is a being born after having their DNA modified still fully human?
+Is a person with modified DNA still fully human?
 By that I mean, still fully in the image of God, as originally created and intended by God?
 Or will they be so changed that they are born without their names written in the Book of Life?

-And, seeing in the Revelation how the whole world is amazed and follows after the beast (13:3), and “those who dwell on the earth, whose name has not been written in the book of life from the foundation of the world, will wonder when they see the beast (17:8b),” will those days be in a time when the majority of people have been born with this DNA manipulation (medically enhanced plus something far more sinister)?
+Revelation tells us that, how the whole world is amazed and follows after the beast (13:3), and “those who dwell on the earth, whose name has not been written in the book of life from the foundation of the world, will wonder when they see the beast (17:8b).

 I won’t be around then.
-Like most adults today, by the time the first designer baby turns 18 years old I am likely to have long before heeded God’s instruction to Daniel:
+Like most adults today, by the time the first designer baby turns 18 years old I am likely to be with Daniel: